On first-order transductions of classes of graphs: Introduction

 A leitmotif in mathematics is to compare objects using structure-preserving maps.
 In combinatorics, this has led to the study of the quasi-orders defined by homomorphisms, by the minor relation, by the topological minor relation, etc. This approach can also be applied to classes of structures (and their relationships) instead of individual structures. {\em Transductions} describe whether one class can be encoded in another using formulas from a given logic, and thus provide a way of ordering classes by their logical complexity.
 Perhaps surprisingly, these transduction (quasi-)orderings highlight many classes of combinatorial interest, and provide a scheme bringing together the views of model theory and structural graph theory on the complexity of graph classes.

 One motivating example of this interaction is the sparsity theory for monotone graph classes (that is, classes of graphs closed under taking subgraphs), where the most general sparsity property of a monotone class is \emph{nowhere denseness} \cite{Sparsity}.
-This property provides a dividing line between tame and wild behavior in numerous problems; in particular, nowhere dense classes admit nearly-linear-time parameterized algorithms for many problems, and the nowhere dense/somewhere dense dichotomy matches the tractable/intractable dichotomy for the parameterized complexity of first-order model checking~\cite{grohe2014deciding}.
+This property provides a dividing line between tame and wild behavior for numerous problems; in particular, nowhere dense classes admit nearly-linear-time parameterized algorithms for many problems, and the nowhere dense/somewhere dense dichotomy matches the tractable/intractable dichotomy for the parameterized complexity of first-order model checking~\cite{grohe2014deciding}.
 Although originally defined combinatorially via forbidden shallow minors, nowhere denseness on monotone classes turns out to coincide with two of the best-studied properties in model theory: \emph{stability} and \emph{dependence}~\cite{Podewski1978, adler2014interpreting}.
+The notions of stability and dependence were introduced by Shelah in his seminal work on classification theory.
+These are dividing lines between tame and wild first-order theories defined by the presence or absence of different combinatorial configurations (See \cite[Chapters 11 and 12]{poizat2012course}).
 Closely related to this, nowhere dense classes can also be characterized in terms of transductions.
-The nowhere dense classes are precisely the subclasses of monotone classes that do not admit a transduction in first-order logic to the class of all graphs, and thus do not belong to the maximum class of the first-order transduction quasi-order, showing they coincide with dependent (actually {\em monadically dependent}) subclasses of monotone classes.
-Additionally, the nowhere dense classes are precisely the subclasses of monotone classes that satisfy the stronger condition of not admitting a transduction in first-order logic to the class of all linear orders (or equivalently, the class of all half-graphs), showing they coincide with the stable (actually {\em monadically stable}) subclasses of monotone classes.
+Within monotone classes, nowhere dense classes are precisely the classes that do not encode the class of all graphs by any transduction in first-order logic, and thus do not belong to the maximum class of the first-order transduction quasi-order, showing they coincide with those monotone classes that are dependent (actually {\em monadically dependent}).
+Additionally, (within monotone classes) the nowhere dense classes are precisely the classes that satisfy the stronger condition of not encoding all linear orders (or equivalently, the class of all half-graphs) by any transduction in first-order logic, showing they coincide with those monotone classes that are stable (actually {\em monadically stable}).

 A recent trend in the sparsity program has focused on trying to extend nowhere denseness and related notions to the setting of hereditary classes of graphs (that is, classes closed under taking induced subgraphs), which would yield tameness notions also capturing well-structured dense classes, such as the class of all complete graphs.
 The characterizations via transductions in first-order logic, and via the model-theoretic properties corresponding to these characterizations, have guided much of this work (for example, \cite{gajarsky2020new, SBE_TOCL}).